elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	0 output packet drops

-We can see that the description matches our port &#8220;server 1/2, VHBA fc0&#8243; which is what we were trying to track down.
+We can see that the description matches our port "server 1/2, VHBA fc0" which is what we were trying to track down.

 We can do a similar thing for eth0 (vNic1) as well.